This file was last updated on 2022-11-26 13:09:30 -0600.

 Regular attendance is a foundational element of academic success and attendance will be recorded at various times throughout the quarter.
 You should check with me if you need to miss class for any reason so that we can ensure that you have a plan to stay up to date on the material.

-I will not drop you for missing class.
+Faculty members cannot drop you for missing class.
 If you wish to drop the course, I recommend that you first check with me and your academic advisor.
 After that, please consult the Registrar’s Office for the appropriate form and procedure.

 The lowest quiz will be dropped.